Putin addresses Moscow military parade, justifies invasion of Ukraine | Ghana News Agency

 On show were mainly wheeled armoured vehicles, but main battle tanks were absent, aside from the historic T-34.

-No official statement was given on the absence of battle tanks and aircraft, as usually the parade includes battle tanks.
+No official statement was given on the absence of battle tanks and aircraft, as usually the parade includes them.

 In recent years, Moscow has mainly shown the latest Armata (T-14) tank.